— Factually accurate and verified by Dr. Clayton J. Stitzel. Last updated on November 9, 2018.

-Correcting Hormone Imbalances and Poor Diet Helps Stop Progression
+Correcting Genetic, Neurotransmitter & Hormone Imbalances, and Poor Diet Helps Stop Progression

-Improved nutrition and supplements can help if your child has idiopathic scoliosis.
-Several studies have shown that nutritional deficiencies definitely have an influence on scoliosis, but nutrition's impact is poorly understood.
+Improved nutrition and supplements can help if you or your child has idiopathic scoliosis.
+Several studies have shown that nutritional deficiencies definitely have an influence on scoliosis, but nutrition's impact is often understated.

-An unhealthy diet, low levels of specific minerals in the body, and hormone imbalances can all contribute to scoliosis progression.
+An unhealthy diet, low levels of specific minerals in the body, and hormone/neurotransmitter imbalances can all contribute to scoliosis progression.
 Poor nutrition doesn't cause idiopathic scoliosis, however.
-Children either have the gene or they don't.
-But, studies link the advancement of the condition to nutrition deficiencies.
+Children either have the genetic predisposition or they don't, but studies link the advancement of the condition to nutrition deficiencies.

-Scoliosis is a genetic neuromuscular condition that may or may not progress.
+Scoliosis is a neuro-hormonal condition with genetic predisposition that may or may not progress.
 Typically, your child's brain would send messages to the muscles, telling them to straighten the spine as it grows.
 But when your child has scoliosis, the brain doesn't realize that the body's posture is not aligned, so it doesn't send these messages.
 This miscommunication — coupled with environmental factors like poor nutrition or certain sports — can trigger scoliosis progression.

-European studies link scoliosis progression with hormone deficiencies and the brain's lack of response to these hormones.
-These hormones include serotonin, melatonin, calmodulin, leptin, and growth hormones.
+European studies link scoliosis progression with hormone deficiencies and the brain's lack of response to these hormones/neurotransmitters.
+These hormones and neurotransmitters include serotonin, melatonin, calmodulin, leptin, and growth hormones, like estrogen.
 The brain communicates with the body via neurotransmitters.
 Neurotransmitters have several functions in the brain, including controlling the flow of messages from the brain to the body.
 This flow of communication can be accelerated, delayed or blocked if your child's neurotransmitters are deficient.
 Order an "at home" neurotransmitter test kit.

 Many Over-the-Counter Supplements Help Scoliosis